beedata-analytics/iskramanager/README.md

   [--production]
 ```

-1. Create
+##### 1.CREATE

-   Allows to create a company and if the contracts_file parameter is provided, the process also proceeds to create the contracts included in that file.
+Create a company and if the contracts_file parameter is provided, the process also proceeds to create the contracts included in that file.

+Example: Creation of sieactiva company and load contracts in testing environment.

 ```sh
 python main.py run